Flexberry/flexberry.github.io/pages/products/flexberry-winforms/controls/groupedit/fw_groupedit.en.md

 ## Display wizard in GroupEdit

-If you want to display in the cell `GroupEdit` "presentation" attribute in the wizard (i.e., a certain expression of the attributes of the wizard), you can use one of the following solutions.
+If you want to display in the cell `GroupEdit` `презентационного` attribute of the master (i.e., a certain expression of the attributes of the wizard), you can use one of the following solutions.

 1. Override method `ToString()` the data object.
 The peculiarity of this solution is that the override will affect everywhere, where the method is used `ToString()`.
 2. To implement the control that is associated with the column `GroupEdit` interface `IValueDisplayResponsible`.
 PstrfGetDisplayValue` the only method of this interface should return displayed in the cell value.
 PstrfGroupEdit` have to set the property `EnableValueDisplayResponsibility` in `true`.